flare9x/First_Neural_Network.jl/README.md

 42000 hand written numbers and the test set consisting of 28000 hand written numbers.

 # Improving The Network Accuracy
-Added data augmentation and image rotations (-/+) (increased the training images by a factor of 3x) Decreased the learning rate
+Added data augmentation using image rotations (-/+) (increased the training images by a factor of 3x) Decreased the learning rate

 With the above the standard neural network achieved 0.97914 accuracy on the Kaggle MNIST Digit Recognizer data set.
 That is training on